Bicep Tendonitis

 - Physical Therapy

-The recovery time for bicep tendonitis is generally around 6-12 weeks, though this depends on how severe your symptoms are and how you respond to treatment.
-Shoulder pain will start to improve after a few weeks and, following complete recovery, you are likely to regain full function of your shoulder and biceps.
+The recovery time for bicep tendonitis is generally around 6-12 weeks.
+This depends on how severe your symptoms are and how you respond to treatment.
+Shoulder pain will start to improve after a few weeks.
+Following complete recovery, you are likely to regain full function of your shoulder and biceps.

 Sleeping with bicep tendonitis can be frustrating due to the pain you feel while sleeping on your side.
-Check out our blog post for advice and tips on how to sleep with shoulder tendonitis.
+We have some specific advice and tips for this in our article on how to sleep with shoulder tendonitis.

-Surgery is sometimes required for severe cases of biceps tendonitis, or for people who aren’t responding to non-surgical treatment.
-This is often due to associated conditions in your shoulder such as rotator cuff tear or shoulder impingement.
-If you have suffered a partial or complete tear of your bicep tendon, you are likely to require surgery to repair the damaged tendon.
+Surgery is sometimes required for severe cases of biceps tendonitis.
+This can also be suitable for people who aren’t responding to non-surgical treatment.
+Non-response is often due to associated conditions in your shoulder.
+Complications such as rotator cuff tear or shoulder impingement can impact recovery.

 Dr. Mehta is skilled in non-invasive shoulder surgery, known as arthroscopy.
-In shoulder arthroscopy, Dr. Mehta will make a small incision over your shoulder and insert a camera to look directly at the tissues of your shoulder.
-Shoulder arthroscopy results in smaller scars and a quicker recovery time compared to open surgery.
+Dr. Mehta will make a small incision over your shoulder and insert a camera to look at the tissues of your shoulder.
+Shoulder arthroscopy results in smaller scars and a quicker recovery time.

 Testimonials